quality-liquid/cupid_code/Documentation/Design/Requirements/new-requirements-team3.md

 0.  be able to control what information Cupid Code gathers about me and can sell to third party sources so that Cupid Code can only use the information that I want them to be able to use.

 #### Cupid Stories
-##### As a cupid I want to
+##### As a Cupid, I want to...
 0.  filter job listings by distance, difficulty, or time required so that I can accept jobs that match my preferences and availability.
 0.  see jobs prioritized by their expiration time so that I fulfill the most urgent requests first.
-0.  view details about each job—including instructions, location, and payout—before accepting so that I can make informed decisions about which jobs to take.
 0.  accept or decline available jobs directly through my app interface so that I can efficiently manage my workload.
 0.  track my active, pending, and completed jobs in an organized dashboard so that I remain on top of my assignments.
 0.  get notified when a Dater cancels a request before I make a purchase or start the job so that I do not waste time or resources.
-0.  see an estimated arrival time for pickup or delivery tasks so that I can plan my route and meet deadlines.
 0.  have access to my earnings and be able to transfer them to my bank account seamlessly so that I am paid promptly for my work.
-0. As a Cupid, I want my personal location to only be shared when necessary for active jobs so that my privacy is protected.
+0.  have my personal location only be shared when necessary for active jobs so that my privacy is protected.
-0. As a Cupid, I want clear confirmation when my job actions (accept, complete, transfer earnings) have been processed successfully so that I trust the platform's reliability.
+0.  have clear confirmation when my job actions (accept, complete, transfer earnings) have been processed successfully so that I trust the platform's reliability.
-0.  see the location and instructions for each job assignment so that I can plan my route and understand the tasks required.
 0.  get notifications for changes to active jobs, such as updated instructions or deadlines, so I can adjust quickly if plans change.
 0.  receive reminders about upcoming jobs I’ve accepted so I never miss a pickup or delivery.
 0.  decline jobs I’m unable to complete without penalty, so I can maintain a positive gig history while managing my workload.
-0. As a Cupid, I want the ability to report abusive or inappropriate behavior by Daters so that I feel safe while working.
+0.  have the ability to report abusive or inappropriate behavior by Daters so that I feel safe while working.
-0. As a Cupid, I want the ability to report abusive or inappropriate behavior between Daters so that I can alert local authorities before problems arise.
+0.  have the ability to report abusive or inappropriate behavior between Daters so that I can alert local authorities before problems arise.
-0. As a Cupid, I want app notifications to arrive in real time and be reliably delivered so I never miss an urgent update or Dater message.
+0.  have app notifications to arrive in real time and be reliably delivered so I never miss an urgent update or Dater message.
 0.  see which jobs offer higher payouts based on urgency or complexity so I can prioritize high-value work.
 0.  add and verify multiple bank accounts so I can transfer earnings flexibly and securely.
-##### As a Cupid, I want to...

-0. Be able to make an account which I can log back into so that I can have my user data saved within the app each time for future use.
+0.  be able to make an account which I can log back into so that I can have my user data saved within the app each time for future use.
-0. Be able to see active jobs near me while in the app, so that I can find jobs easily and when I need them.
+0.  be able to see active jobs near me while in the app, so that I can find jobs easily and when I need them.
-0. Be notified when new potential jobs are available, so that I have more opportunities to work.
+0.  be notified when new potential jobs are available, so that I have more opportunities to work.
-0. Be able to view information about each job, such as distance, difficulty, payout, and estimated time for completion so that I can have enough information to decide whether to accept the job.
+0.  be able to view information about each job, such as distance, difficulty, payout, and estimated time for completion so that I can have enough information to decide whether to accept the job.
-0. Be able to set my preferences for available times and the maximum distance I am willing to travel to complete a job, so that I can save time in filtering jobs myself.
+0.  be able to set my preferences for available times and the maximum distance I am willing to travel to complete a job, so that I can save time in filtering jobs myself.
-0. Be able to quickly and easily accept jobs so that I can work efficiently and without confusion.
-0. Be able to get feedback or a rating from daters so that I can improve and be able to show other daters that I have a history of reliability.
+0.  be able to get feedback or a rating from daters so that I can improve and be able to show other daters that I have a history of reliability.
-0. Be able to give feedback or a rating to daters so that they can improve and that other cupids can know what to expect, good or bad, before accepting a job.
+0.  be able to give feedback or a rating to daters so that they can improve and that other cupids can know what to expect, good or bad, before accepting a job.
-0. Be able to see information and ratings of dater that each job is assigned to so that I can decide whether to take the job and be able to provide better and more personalized assistance to them.
+0.  be able to see information and ratings of dater that each job is assigned to so that I can decide whether to take the job and be able to provide better and more personalized assistance to them.
-0. Get paid for my services from a steady rate as well as tips, so that I am incentivize to keep working and do a good job.
+0.  get paid for my services from a steady rate as well as tips, so that I am incentivize to keep working and do a good job.
-0. Track my earnings in the app and be able to transfer the money out of the app so that I can use the money that I earn outside of the app.
+0.  track my earnings in the app and be able to transfer the money out of the app so that I can use the money that I earn outside of the app.
-0. View my job history and any information connected to those jobs, such as earnings and ratings or feedback from the respective dater for that job so that I can use that information to improve and help choose jobs in the future.
+0.  view my job history and any information connected to those jobs, such as earnings and ratings or feedback from the respective dater for that job so that I can use that information to improve and help choose jobs in the future.
-0. Be able to provide feedback and suggestions to the app developers, so that my user experience can continue to improve.
+0.  be able to provide feedback and suggestions to the app developers, so that my user experience can continue to improve.
-0. Have a user-friendly experience with an app which is intuitive and easy to use, so that I can use the app without frustration and want to continue to use it.
+0.  have a user-friendly experience with an app which is intuitive and easy to use, so that I can use the app without frustration and want to continue to use it.
-0. Ensure my data and financial information is kept secure, so that I am not a victim of identity fraud.
+0.  ensure my data and financial information is kept secure, so that I am not a victim of identity fraud.
-0. Be able to communicate with the dater in real time, either through the app or otherwise, so that I can know about any changes or to be able to inform the dater about any problems that arise.
+0.  be able to communicate with the dater in real time, either through the app or otherwise, so that I can know about any changes or to be able to inform the dater about any problems that arise.
-0. Have accurate and up-to-date information on the current location of the user so that I can know the estimated time it will take to complete the job and be able to complete it as quickly and efficiently as possible.
+0.  have accurate and up-to-date information on the current location of the user so that I can know the estimated time it will take to complete the job and be able to complete it as quickly and efficiently as possible.

 #### As a Business Leader, I want to
 0.  view the number of registered Daters so that I can assess the growth of the platform.